RSE-Sheffield/RSE-Sheffield.github.io/_project_descriptions/jade2.md

 key: jade2
 ---

-JADE II is a deep learning focused, newly launched Tier-2 HPC system associated with 19 academic partners including Sheffield.
+JADE II is a Deep Learning focused, newly launched Tier-2 HPC system associated with 19 academic partners including Sheffield.

 RSES is a local institutional contact and is involved in promoting the system, managing user access and on-boarding, provide on-going technical support and training.